curv3d/curv/ideas/Statements.md

 # Statement Syntax

-## Bottom-Up Semicolon Phrases
+## Semicolon Phrases

-Semicolon phrases are analyzed bottom up.

-When you type an unadorned semicolon phrase into the CLI:
-* g1;g2 is a generator, we print each value on a separate line.
-* a1;a2 is a compound action, we execute the actions.
-* b1;b2 is a binder, we print each binding id:val on a separate line.
-* rd1;rd2 is a compound recursive definition, we define all the things, and this is how you define mutually recursive functions in the CLI.
-* sd1;sd2 is a compound sequential definition.

 Semicolon phrases work everywhere that it makes sense:
-* (a;b) -- simple grouping
+* (a;b) -- simple grouping of actions, generators, binders, and definitions
 * [g1;g2] -- list
 * {b1;b2} -- record
 * {rd1;rd2} -- recursive module
 * {sd1;sd2} -- sequential module

-How does this analysis work?
-* Definitions are recognized during "pre-analysis": `analyze_def()`. class Definition is extended to support compound definitions.
-  `Semicolon_Phrase` implements `analyze_def()`.
-* Can't analyze recursive definitions bottom up.
-There must be a global data structure containing the dependency graph, constructed at the point in the parse tree encompassing a scope, corresponding to `Statement_Analyzer`.
-* The other phrase types are recognized during regular analysis, due to metafunctions. class Operation is extended to record a set of phrase types.
-  [Compile time phrase type recognition is also a requirement for compiling Curv code into Instructions.]

-`Semicolon_Phrase::analyze_def()` will implement a subset of the statement analyzer, will return a `Semicolon_Definition`.
-Actions and definientia are not analyzed.
-The result is similar to a `Statement_Analyzer` after the first phase of collecting statements.

-`Definition::analyze()` will be similar to `Statement_Analyzer::analyze()`.
-Actions and definientia are analyzed.
-The analysis results can be used by a surrounding compound definition, or by the let and module operators.
+When you type an unadorned semicolon phrase into the CLI:
+* a1;a2 is a compound action, we execute the actions.
+* rd1;rd2 is a compound recursive definition: we define all the things, and this is how you define mutually recursive functions in the CLI.
+* sd1;sd2 is a compound sequential definition.
+But we don't support naked generators or binders in the CLI.

+## Generalized Definitions
+* id = expr
+* ( definition )
+* def1; def2; def3 -- can also contain actions
+* `[x,y,z] = expr` and other patterns
+* `if (cond) (a=foo;b=bar) else (a=bar;b=foo)`

+We attempt to recognize a generalized definition in these contexts, which create scopes:
+* bindings argument of `let` and `do`.
+* top level phrase in a CLI command.
+If not a definition, analyze as an operation.
+* argument of `{}`.
+If not a definition, analyze as an action/binder sequence.

 ## `do` syntax